robert-hanuschke/cdk-aws_aps/API.md

 ### WorkspaceProps <a name="WorkspaceProps" id="@robhan-cdk-lib/aws_aps.WorkspaceProps"></a>

-Properties for creating an Amazon Managed Service for Prometheus workspace.
+Properties for creating an Amazon Managed Service for Prometheus Workspace.

 #### Initializer <a name="Initializer" id="@robhan-cdk-lib/aws_aps.WorkspaceProps.Initializer"></a>